 While WhatsApp can be helpful on various occasions, some situations can lead to data loss.
-People can lose phones or delete WhatsApp data unexpectedly.
+People can lose their phones or delete WhatsApp data unexpectedly.
 If you had critical audio files, you would be unfortunate and worried about the following action to take.
 Sometimes, WhatsApp users disregard backing up their data, especially when transferring phones.
-Thanks to WhatsApp, the app comes with an inbuilt backup feature that is seemingly helpful to the unfortunate situation that causes data loss.
+Thanks to WhatsApp, the app comes with an inbuilt backup feature that is seemingly helpful in unfortunate situation that causes data loss.

 For whatever reason you seem to have for losing your WhatsApp data, you can always use different approaches to retrieve from other sources depending on your WhatsApp settings.
 Here are the most appropriate methods to recover deleted WhatsApp audio for both android and iPhone WhatsApp users.

 Method 1: Restore Deleted WhatsApp Audio from the Local Backup